nickleodoen/nickleodoen/README.md

 - 👋 Hey, I’m Nikhil Yachareni or @nickleodoen!
-- 📙 I'm a Junior (by credit) at UW-Madison
+- 📙 I'm a Computer Science graduate student at UW-Madison
 - 👀 I’m interested in AI, ML and Full Stack Development!
-- 🌱 I’m currently learning Data Science (Python) and Machine Organization and Programming(C)
 - 🦾 I’m looking to collaborate on a local idea (benefitting UW-Madison students) involving full stack dev, hmu if you're interested!
 - 🏀 I played as a center on my high school basketball team.
 - 📖 The best book I've read is "Sapiens: A brief history of Humankind" by Yuval Noah Harari!